carbon-language/carbon-lang/clang/docs/SanitizerSpecialCaseList.rst

   thread stack, bypassing the frame boundaries);
 * ignore a known problem.

-To achieve this, user may create a file listing the entities he wants to ignore, and pass it to clang at compile-time using ``-fsanitize-blacklist`` flag.
+To achieve this, user may create a file listing the entities they want to ignore, and pass it to clang at compile-time using ``-fsanitize-blacklist`` flag.
 See :doc:`UsersManual` for details.